filakhtov/gentoo-use-docs/dev-vcs/git.md

 It is recommended to enable this flag on PowerPC platforms.

 ### subversion
 When disabled, pass the `NO_SVN_TESTS=YesPlease` variable to the `make` command.
-Execute the `make` command from the `contrib/svn-fe` source subdirectory.
-Install the `svn-fe` tool to convert an SVN "dumpfile" to a fast-import stream.
+Build and install the `svn-fe` tool to convert an SVN "dumpfile" to a fast-import stream.
 Provide an ability to move changesets between Subverion and GIT repositories using the `git svn` command.

 It is safe to disable the flag, unless there is a need to access SVN repositories with GIT.